top of page

 Actually only a few metres above the Roses de Mai, this is difficult to see as a whole.

+From its front entrance, viewed from the boulevard Gambetta above it, is just another older apartment building which looks as if it has been somehow inserted into a tiny street.
 The external, if rather misleading, clue to its origin is the ‘AF’ in stone over the door.
 But a frontal view from the Gustave Eiffel bridge near the bottom of the valley shows the true size of the building.

-The factory is said to date from the 1820s, expanded from an older building and garden, and including a veranda still visible today.
 After the growth typical of Grasse's businesses in the late nineteenth and early twentieth century, perfume activity ceased in 1930.
+The factory was used to make anisette and the initials were changed to 'AF' for Augier Frères.
 After the war the site was unused for many years, until what was left of the factory complex was refurbished to the social housing which is its role today.
-The initials were originally 'BE' for the company Bernard-Escoffier Fils and appear to have been altered some time after 1930.

 10 av Etienne Carémil